amymathews/cisc187-assignments/lab02-review/README.md

 What is the problem (if any) and what needs to change to fix it?

 ## Expressions: 0.5 points, 30 minutes
-For each expression below, write the expression in plain english, for example:
+For each expression below, write the result and describe the expression in plain english, for example:

 ```cpp
 double x = 2 * (2+3);
 ```

-*Add 2 and 3 and then multiply the result by 2.
+`x = 10`. *Add 2 and 3 and then multiply the result by 2.
 Assign the result to x.*

 If an operator appears unfamiliar to you, refer to